A weak regularity lemma for polynomials

-The proof in~\cite{Karam23} uses a variant of the regularity lemma for polynomials, and thus yields an extremely weak bound $\g(p,d)$ on $\rk_t(P)$.
+The proof uses a variant of the usual regularity lemma for polynomials, and thus yields an extremely weak bound $\g(p,d)$ on $\rank_t(P)$.

-We show that the weak regularity lemma is sufficiently powerful to bound $\rank_t$ for any polynomial, and in fact also for any polynomial map, yielding a correspondingly strong bound. \begin{theorem*}[see Theorem~\ref{thm:rk-bd}] Let $\P \colon \F^n \to \F^m$ be a polynomial map with $\deg(\P) \le d$, over any finite field $\F$ with $d < \ch(\F)$.
+We show that the weak regularity lemma is sufficiently powerful to bound $\rank_t$ for any polynomial, and in fact also for any polynomial map and over non-prime fields too, yielding a correspondingly strong bound. \begin{theorem*}[see Theorem~\ref{thm:rk-bd}] Let $\P \colon \F^n \to \F^m$ be a polynomial map with $\deg(\P) \le d$, over any finite field $\F$ with $d < \ch(\F)$.
 For $t=\deg(\P)/\udeg(\P)$,

 \end{theorem*}